AvaAvarai/LAP/README.md

 # LAP: Lisp-like Applied Processor

-A Lisp interpreter written in Odin that supports arithmetic, functions, lambda expressions, closures, conditionals, and **bootstrapping capabilities**.
+A Lisp interpreter written in Odin that supports arithmetic, functions, lambda expressions, closures, conditionals, **multiline input**, and **bootstrapping capabilities**.

 ## What LAP Does